open-make/openmakewebsite/content/blog/2023-02-07-interview-plastic-scanner/index.en.md

 One guy read it in the newspaper and wanted to help.
 He has been his whole life into spectroscopy and gave feedback on our design choices.
 In one afternoon, people can tell as much as you could learn in years finding out or learning about.
 {{< /card2 >}}

-> What’s the background and the occupations of the people your working with?
+> What's the background and the occupations of the people your working with?

 {{< expand "Show answer">}}
 Currently, Joga helps out.
 He’s a guy from Slovenia who's studied at the TU Delft and did his Master's in embedded systems.
 He knows a lot about electronics and programming.
 We can think of different things on how to develop the project.
 The only downside is that he needs to go back to Slovenia.
 We're now looking for new people in the directions of graduating or who were just graduated.
 In the end, we only have around 35,000 euros.
 If we want to pay three people full salary for full time, we're going to be bankrupt in a few months.
 We can give people compensation around 12 to 15 euros per hour and we're looking for people who can help out for two to four days a week.
 It's not fully lean back and see what happens.
 It's not a full time job and crazy busy.
 We want to find people in Delft who can come over.
 We have a workspace that can host these people.
 In general I find it works quite nice for people to be able to talk to each other and see how the plastic scanner itself is developing.
 It will be good to have  a list of GitHub issues that people can help out remotely.
 One of the things that helps a lot is using this dummy data when there's not a plastic scanner connected and check that it shows an output graph and if it does the right pre-processing, clean up the data and if the right button show up in the program.

 The people we're looking for go towards embedded systems.
 One person would be for algorithm and clustering the different types of plastic.
-Another person is ideally one with a physics background that has knowledge about optics.{{< /expand >}}
+Another person is ideally one with a physics background that has knowledge about optics.
+{{< /expand >}}

 > Are you still looking for these persons?

 {{< expand "Show answer">}}
 There is this Dutch company TNO who helps industry.
 They make satellites and defense stuff but they have a lot of technical high knowledge.
 They help out sometimes where they can give feedback on, as maybe you can try it with more reflective.
 Let me give you a bit of insight.
 There are six scanner boards.
 There is a ring which is all of the specific wavelength to LEDs and they flash one by one.
 In the middle is a gas sensor that measures the reflectivity.
 The idea is to have something around it that all of the light first bounces off the sample.
 We always need to find a balance between high tech nice solution and low tech easy to implement.
 For this we probably found a solution which is an easy to apply aluminum tape.
 Aluminum is great for reflecting infrared light and you can cut it to size.
 Sometimes we get these feedback from physics people and then we need to find out how to incorporate it.
 The guy from 70 here was proposing to have a piece of glass fiber and then turning it in a certain angle to make sure that the light was hitting the sample at just the right angle.
 If we can not do that and and still get decent results, this outweighs the benefits that we would get.
-It's always a balance.{{< /expand >}}
+It's always a balance.
+{{< /expand >}}

 > How did you find the people you work with?
-They have very valuable content competences.
+> They have very valuable content competences.

 {{< expand "Show answer">}}
 For the new people this is mostly internal, asking friends if they know somebody.
 Especially because we want to have people helping out at the TU Delft or at Delft itself.
 It's often TU Delft students or people from the college.
 For example, we put some posters up or mention it in conversations.
 {{< /expand >}}

 {{< card2 "Work Coordination">}}
 we have a Monday morning meeting where we go through the week.
 We make a plan and based on that we assigned tasks.
 We have a place where we put all the tasks, assign a person to it, assign in which area it is, the estimated hours and the actual hours.